-Toileting assessment should commence in the child's second year, when there is an identified physical disability of learning difficulty, or as soon as it is identified that there is a delay in toilet training.
-It should be dynamic process, with a programme put in place to address any issues.
+Information about skill development for toilet training should be provided to families in the first year of life with assessment for toileting commencing early in the child's second year when there is a physical disability of learning difficulty, or as soon as it is identified that there is any disability or condition that may delay toilet training.
+Assessment should be dynamic process, with a programme put in place to address any issues.
 The child should be reassessed every one to three months (depending on individual needs), with the family given an individualised programme to follow in the meantime.
 The amount of support required will depend on the child's needs and the family dynamics, with some families needing frequent review and others minimal intervention.

-The first stage of a toileting assessment involves asking the parents/carers to keep a full toileting diary for at least three days using the toileting chart (below).
+The first stage of a toileting assessment involves asking the family to keep a full toileting diary for at least three days using the toileting chart (page 16).
 This is important as part of promoting bladder and bowel health, even for children who are unlikely to ever be able to toilet train due to the extent of their disability.
 Failure to fully assess a child's bladder and bowel health may result in problems being missed, with serious long-term consequences.

 Any problems detected on assessment, such as constipation, constant dribbling of urine, inability to sit, behaviour problems etc, must be addressed.

-- The toileting chart should be printed so that the parents/carers have a copy of the instructions that are on the reverse - Parents/carers should be advised to keep records for all the child's waking hours for at least three full days.
+- The toileting chart should be printed so that the parents/carers have a copy of the instructions that are on the reverse. - Parents/carers should be advised to keep records for all the child's waking hours for at least three full days.
 This must be done on days when the child is with the parent/carer all day (i.e. not on school days) and these days do not need to be consecutive.
 They should also keep records of the child's bowel motions for at least seven consecutive days. - As modern disposable nappies are so absorbent, it is sometimes difficult to tell the child has voided if they have only passed small amounts of urine.
-Therefore it is recommended that the child wear cotton pants inside the nappy, or that the parent/carer fold a piece of kitchen towel inside the nappy.
-It is very obvious when these are wet.
-The pants or piece of kitchen towel should be changed if they are wet when the nappy is checked, but the nappy does not need to be changed more often than usual. - The toileting chart should be reviewed when completed to see if: - o the child is having the recommended intake of drinks, - o to ensure they are not having excessive milk, - o to see whether they appear to be having normal bowel actions and - o to see if they are able to stay dry for more than an hour at a time. - As promotion of bladder and bowel health is the priority for all children, parents/carers should be offered advice as appropriate from the information received from the toileting chart. - Where a dietician is involved, they should be consulted prior to advice being given to the parent/carer about diet, fluid or milk intake.
+Therefore it is recommended that the child wear cotton pants inside the nappy, or that the parent/carer fold a piece of kitchen towel inside the nappy, as it is obvious when these are wet.
+The pants or piece of kitchen towel should be changed if they are wet when the nappy is checked, but the nappy does not need to be changed more often than usual. - The toileting chart should be reviewed when completed to see if: - \circ the child is having the recommended intake of drinks, - o to ensure they are not having excessive milk, - \circ to see whether they appear to be having normal bowel actions and - to see if they are able to stay dry for more than an hour at a time: if the child is wet every hour the family should be asked to check their child every ten to fifteen minutes for one to two hours.
+If they are still wet every time they are checked they should be referred to paediatrics to exclude an underlying congenital anomaly.
+If they are dry on some occasions, then the bladder and bowel service should be asked for advice. - As promotion of bladder and bowel health is the priority for all children, families should be offered advice as appropriate from the information received from the toileting chart. - Where a dietician is involved, they should be consulted prior to advice being given to the family about diet, fluid or milk intake.